 Aristophanes was born, probably in Athens, c.
 449 BC and died between 386 and 380 BC.
 Little is known about his life, but there is a portrait of him in Plato’s Symposium.
-He was twice threatened with prosecution in the… More about Aristophanes
+He was twice threatened with prosecution in the 420s for… More about Aristophanes

 Paperback | $11.00